 Jeffrey Bethony, professor of microbiology, immunology, and tropical medicine at George Washington University School of Medicine and Health Sciences

-In late-stage clinical trials, both Moderna and Pfizer's vaccines were 100% effective in preventing severe forms of COVID-19, showing that exposure to the coronavirus results in a less severe bout of the disease if I were to encounter it again. the virus afterwards.
+In late-stage clinical trials, both Moderna and Pfizer's vaccines were 100% effective at preventing severe forms of COVID-19, showing that exposure to the coronavirus results in a less severe attack of the disease if you were to encounter it again the virus later.
 Additional support comes from reinfection rates.
 While researchers are still studying how common it is to get COVID-19 twice, it appears to be relatively rare, and when it does occur, the second cases are generally milder than the first.

-Understanding long-term COVID-19 immunity, from both infection and vaccine, will take at least a couple of years.
+Understanding long-term COVID-19 immunity, whether from infection or vaccine, will take at least a couple of years.

-Although there is currently good data suggesting immunity lasts up to eight months, no one knows for sure.
+While there is currently good data to suggest that immunity lasts up to eight months, no one knows for sure.
 And how dangerous the virus will be in a few years depends largely on our overall immune response to it.